Language Translation

 • Probation

-Providing training and technical assistance to probation departments and oversees the certification requirements for probation officers on behalf of the Judicial Conference of Indiana.
+The Indiana Office of Court Services (IOCS) provides training and technical assistance to probation departments and oversees the certification requirements for probation officers on behalf of the Judicial Conference of Indiana.

 Learn More

-• Prosecutor’s Division
+• Prosecutor’s Diversion

 Outlining procedures allowing eligible individuals to avoid traditional criminal prosecution through alternative programs.